SupTan85/int/README.md

 install with package manager:

 > [!NOTE]
-> To install this module with Luarocks:
+> To install this module with Luarocks
 >
 > ```bash
 > luarocks install uint